aashuvardhan/Security_in_Intelligent_Systems/README.md

-# Secure AI on MNIST – Adversarial & Poisoning Experiments (Tasks 5, 6, 7)
+# Secure AI on MNIST – Adversarial & Poisoning Experiments

 This project implements the **Secure AI MNIST** assignment focusing on: